CommodoreOS/PCUAE/README.md

-Thanks for installing PCUAE, Enjoy... :) PCUAE Download Menu is been discontinued, to get PCUAE other versions like PCUAE All in One...
-Go to the PCUAE website.
+Thanks for installing PCUAE, Enjoy... :)

 PCUAE Logo, PCUAE Stands for...